Google has repeatedly emphasised over the years: “speed matters“1.

 Loading – Largest Contentful Paint

-Largest Contentful Paint (LCP) is a measure of how fast a page loads.
+Largest Contentful Paint (LCP) is a measure of a page’s load time.
 It considers the time it takes to render the largest image, video or text block within the user’s viewport.

 Google wants to see an LCP of faster than 2.5 seconds for 75% of your page visitors for both mobile and desktop devices.